Are Tarantulas Poisonous?

 The potency and composition of tarantula venom can vary widely between species.
 While some tarantulas have venom that is more potent and potentially harmful to humans, most species have venom that is relatively mild and rarely causes severe reactions in people.
 Nevertheless, individuals who are bitten by a tarantula should seek medical attention if they experience any unusual or severe symptoms, as individual reactions can vary.

-Tarantula Bites
+Tarantula Poisoning

 The appearance of a tarantula bite can vary depending on several factors, including the species of the tarantula, the individual's reaction to the venom, and the location of the bite.
 However, most tarantula bites typically result in the following characteristics: